Contact Us for a Free Consultation (213) 542-0979

 What is Bail?

-Put simply, “bail” is the amount of money a judge will require you to pay as an attempt to ensure you to appear at your scheduled court appearances.
+Put simply, “bail” is the amount of money a judge will require you to pay to ensure you appear at your scheduled court appearances.

-Most of the time, bail is posted through a bail bondsman, who will normally make an agreement to post your bail in exchange for a maximum 10% of the full bail amount.
+Most of the time, bail is posted through a bail bondsman, who will typically agree to post your bail in exchange for a maximum of 10% of the total bail amount.

-This charge is not refundable and is considered the price for freedom.
-It's how a bail bond company makes their money.
-In other words, It's the standard fee you pay the bail company to post the bail on your behalf.
+This charge is not refundable and is considered the price of freedom.
+It's how a bail bond company makes its money.
+In other words, it's the standard fee you pay the bail company to post bail on your behalf.

-While to normal bail fee is set at 10%, there are some circumstances where clients could qualify for a reduced 8% premium.
+While the normal bail fee is 10%, clients, in some circumstances, could qualify for a reduced 8% premium.

-The bail bond company will typically require a criminal defense attorney to be retained before you can qualify for this reduction.
+The bail bond company typically requires the retention of a criminal defense attorney before you can qualify for this reduction.

 You could, however, pay the entire bail amount in cash without using a bail bondsman.
 When the case is resolved and bail is exonerated, you will get a check for the total amount posted in about 2 months.